botanyhelp/MethylIT/README.md

 !!!
 FOR TESTING ONLY !!!

-This application is under development and has not been officially released.
+This application is under development and has not yet been officially released.
 Watch this repo or check the releases page for the official release.

 Installation
 ------------